benitomartin/benitomartin/README.md

 🌟 Crafting each piece of content is a journey that demands both time and passion.
 If you enjoy my work, consider fueling my creativity [buying me a coffee](https://buymeacoffee.com/bmartinc80w) ☕ or supporting me on [GitHub Sponsors](https://github.com/sponsors/benitomartin) 🚀

 💰 My website has been created using Hostinger.
-If you want to create your own one using this link (https://hostinger.com?REFERRALCODE=1BENITO83) will provide you 20% discount on the selected plan 💶
+If you want to create your own one, using this link (https://hostinger.com?REFERRALCODE=1BENITO83) will provide you 20% discount on the selected plan 💶

 &nbsp;